 This power he exercised in Christ when he raised him from the dead and seated him at his right hand in the heavenly realms far above every rule and authority and power and dominion and every name that is named, not only in this age, but also in the one to come.

 People in the second category lie at the other end of the spectrum when it comes to their views on the spiritual realms.
 Those in this group deny that the devil exists or totally dismiss the reality of the spiritual battle that rages all around us.
 In some cases, this is a reaction to people in the first category.
 In the United States where “materialism” is a powerful cultural influence, even in the church, people try to avoid the appearance of recognizing any influence outside of the purely natural.
 In the extreme, some even deny the activities of the Holy Spirit.
 When we are living in the midst of a spiritual battle, the consequences of not having a clear understanding of the battle we are fighting can be dire, indeed.
 To avoid these extremes, we are going to allow the Word of God to dictate our doctrine on spiritual warfare.
-In his message on the subject titled “The Powerlessness of the Excluded Middle Worldview,” Wade Trimmer, writes:
+In his message on the subject titled “The Powerlessness of the Excluded Middle Worldview,” Wade Trimmer, referring to a commentary by Paul Hiebert, writes:

 If the people of God are to recover their effectiveness in setting captives free and pulling down demonic strongholds, then we must reinstate the middle level into our worldview and realize that there is an invisible, but real world engaged in an invisible, but very real war.
 All persons since the fall of man in the Garden of Eden have been born into a battle zone and into a battle—the Conflict of the Ages— the Battle of the Two Seeds.
 To become a Christian isn’t to quit fighting, but to change sides!
 It’s to discover whom the real enemy is and that the weapons of our warfare are not carnal but mighty through God.